Jewish exodus from the Muslim world: 1930s and early 1940s

 The British mandate over Iraq came to an end in June 1930, and in October 1932 the country became independent.
 The Iraqi government response to the demand of Assyrian autonomy (the Assyrians being the indigenous Eastern Aramaic-speaking Semitic descendants of the ancient Assyrians and Mesopotamians, and largely affiliated to the Assyrian Church of the East, Chaldean Catholic Church and Syriac Orthodox Church), turned into a bloody massacre of Assyrian villagers by the Iraqi army in August 1933.

-This event was the first sign to the Jewish community that minority rights were meaningless under Iraqi monarchy.
+This event was the first sign to the Jewish community that minority rights were meaningless under the Iraqi monarchy.
 King Faisal, known for his liberal policies, died in September 1933, and was succeeded by Ghazi, his nationalistic anti-British son.
 Ghazi began promoting Arab nationalist organizations, headed by Syrian and Palestinian exiles.
-With 1936–39 Arab revolt in Palestine, they were joined by rebels, such as the Grand Mufti of Jerusalem.
+With the 1936–39 Arab revolt in Palestine, they were joined by rebels, such as the Grand Mufti of Jerusalem.
 The exiles preached pan-Arab ideology and fostered anti-Zionist propaganda.

 Under Iraqi nationalists, Nazi propaganda began to infiltrate the country, as Nazi Germany was anxious to expand its influence in the Arab world.
 Dr. Fritz Grobba, who resided in Iraq since 1932, began to vigorously and systematically disseminate hateful propaganda against Jews.
 Among other things, Arabic translation of Mein Kampf was published and Radio Berlin had begun broadcasting in Arabic language.
 Anti-Jewish policies had been implemented since 1934, and the confidence of Jews was further shaken by the growing crisis in Palestine in 1936.
 Between 1936 and 1939 ten Jews were murdered and on eight occasions bombs were thrown on Jewish locations.

 In 1941, immediately following the British victory in the Anglo-Iraqi War, riots known as the Farhud broke out in Baghdad in the power vacuum following the collapse of the pro-Axis government of Rashid Ali al-Gaylani while the city was in a state of instability.
 180 Jews were killed and another 240 wounded; 586 Jewish-owned businesses were looted and 99 Jewish houses were destroyed.